GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 of the ad buyer and seller:

-FLEDGE allows a 'trusted server' to provide access to real-time data used by a worklet during bidding, without compromising privacy.
+FLEDGE allows a 'trusted server' to provide access to real-time data used by a worklet in bidding, without compromising privacy.
 Each interest group can have a `trusted_bidding_signals_url` and `trusted_bidding_signals_keys` attribute.